Electronic and electrical engineering graduate jobs

 - Look for an entry-level graduate job with a smaller engineering employer.
 The good news is there are loads of small- and medium-sized engineering firms in the UK.
 These vacancies are advertised as and when the opportunities arise, so keep an eye out all year round.
 Read our advice on how to find jobs with small engineering firms.

 Don’t limit yourself to just the jobs labelled ‘electronic and electrical engineer’; you may be surprised to learn how many jobs are open to electronic and electrical engineering graduates.
 Others jobs you can apply to include systems engineer, software engineer, test engineer and design engineer.
-All of the vacancies below are open to electronic and electrical engineers.
+All of the vacancies on this page are open to electronic and electrical engineers.

 What industries can electronic and electrical engineers work in?

-According to the following senior engineers, electronic and electrical engineers are sought in their industry.
-Click of the ones that interest you to read each engineer’s overview of their sector, including what’s happening in their area at the moment, what working life is like and how to get into their field.
+According to senior engineers, electronic and electrical engineers are sought in the following industries.
+Click on the ones that interest you to read each engineer’s overview of their sector, including what’s happening in their area at the moment, what working life is like and how to get into their field.

 Electrical engineers are also sought by the chemicals industry, while the telecoms industry hires electronics engineering graduates.